learnapollo/learnapollo/content/tutorial-react/react-02.md

 yarn start # or npm start
 ```

-As you saw before, the schema exposed by our GraphQL server includes the following models
+The schema exposed by our GraphQL server includes the following models

 ```graphql
 type Trainer {